menu close

 Key applications of AI in cybersecurity

+Additionally, AI can take immediate action to block malicious traffic as part of automated threat response systems, mitigating damage from cyber threats.
 AI also plays a vital role in vulnerability management by automatically identifying weaknesses in a system and suggesting fixes.
 This is particularly useful in industries where complex challenges like advanced threats require minimal human intervention.
 AI’s ability to automate these processes helps security professionals focus on more complex tasks.

 AI-assisted incident response

-security alerts within seconds, minimising the damage caused by potential breaches.
-AI assists security teams by automating routine responses, which reduces the time needed to contain and resolve security incidents.
+AI is reshaping incident response by allowing for faster, more efficient reactions to cyberattacks.
+AI-powered Security Information and Event Management (SIEM) solutions enable faster threat detection, investigation, and response, allowing AI systems to detect and respond to security alerts within seconds, minimizing the damage caused by potential breaches.
+AI assists security teams by automating routine responses and isolating affected systems in real-time incident management, which reduces the time needed to contain and resolve security incidents.

 By reducing the need for human intelligence in these early stages of a cyberattack, AI ensures that security teams can focus on addressing more strategic elements of their cybersecurity strategy.
 This allows for a more coordinated and proactive response, reducing false positives and improving overall security processes.